amish-mishra/cechmate-DR/README.md

 This forked repo has the added **Delaunay-Rips (DR) filtration** method I have been working on for research at Florida Atlantic University.
 Essentially, the DR filtration has simplices found in the Delaunay Triangulation of the point cloud with the Vietoris-Rips weights on the simplices.
 My code is written in the file
 [`cechmate_DR\cechmate\filtrations\del_rips.py`](https://github.com/amish-mishra/cechmate-DR/blob/master/cechmate/filtrations/del_rips.py)

+You'll need pip version 20.2.3 (it appears that installing phat has issues with higher versions of pip)

 This repo can be installed using \
 `pip install git+git://github.com/amish-mishra/cechmate_DR.git`